holoviz/panel/doc/tutorials/beginner/build_report.md

 If you ran this in a notebook or Python file your report will be saved to the file `report.html`.

+## Distribute the report

-Attach the `report.html` file to an email and send it to your self.
+Attach the `report.html` file generated in the previous section to an email and send it to your self.
 When you receive the email, then open the `report.html` attachment.

-Congrats.
+🥳 Congrats.
 You are now able to create and distribute interactive reports based on DataFrames and any of your favorite plotting libraries.
 That is an amazing achievement.

 ## Break it down